Preparing You for Your Next Transition

 - Investigating career paths beyond academia.

 - Preparing presentations that appeal to specific audiences.

-Teaching Ideas Workshops: If you’re interested in a teaching position, you’ll hear faculty offer teaching tips, discuss career paths and faculty life, and how to engage with students.
+College Teaching Workshops: If you’re interested in a teaching position, you’ll hear faculty offer teaching tips, discuss career paths and faculty life, and how to engage with students.

 Preparing Future Faculty (PFF): You can apply for one of ~30 competitive slots in this year-long program.
 As a PFF fellow you’ll work with a mentor, learn about critical issues in academia, and train for the multiple roles you’ll take on as a faculty member.

 Certificate in College Teaching: With this comprehensive course in pedagogical preparation, you’ll be more competitive when applying for faculty positions.
 Look over the Courses in College Teaching which make up part of the Certificate in College Training curriculum and address topics on:

 - Careers in higher education